Mackinac Island Press: 2008 and future plans

 2008 featured a book by Anne Margaret Lewis (Has Anyone Seen Christmas?), 'Twas the Night Before Summer, which was featured by libraries and bookstores across the United States.

 Mackinac Island Press sold its backlist to Charlesbridge Publishing in the fall of 2009, while simultaneously licensing Printoons—an arts and crafts line that is being compared to Crayola.
 The non-religious rights for Printoons went to Colorbok (Wal-Mart's 2008 Vendor of the Year) and religious rights went to Thomas Nelson (the largest religious publisher in the world).
 Printoons products are released in spring and summer 2010.
 Television and clothing licenses are being worked on.

-MIP also sold individual books to large New York publishers, including Harper Collins.
+MIP also sold individual books to large New York publishers, including HarperCollins.

 MIP also obtained movie rights to some large properties that are currently in negotiation.

 These moves transferred MIP from a traditional publisher to a company which finds and develops brands and properties to license to other companies.
 In addition to Printoons, three other major brands are in development.